awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-reboot.md

 If the scripts that you run by using Run Command, a capability of AWS Systems Manager, reboot managed instances, specify an exit code in your script\.
 If you attempt to reboot an instance from a script by using some other mechanism, the script execution status might not be updated correctly, even if the reboot is the last step in your script\.
 For Windows managed instances, you specify `exit 3010` in your script\.
 For Linux and macOS managed instances, you specify `exit 194`\.
 The exit code instructs the SSM Agent to reboot the managed instance, and then restart the script after the reboot completed\.
 Before starting the reboot, SSM Agent informs the Systems Manager service in the cloud that communication will be disrupted during the server reboot\.

+**Note**
+The reboot script can't be part of an `aws:runDocument` plugin\.
+If a document contains the reboot script and another document tries to run that document through the `aws:runDocument` plugin, the AWS Systems Manager Agent \(SSM Agent\) will cause errors\.

 **Create idempotent scripts**

 When developing scripts that reboot managed instances, make the scripts idempotent so the script execution continues where it left off after the reboot\.
 Idempotent scripts manage state and validate if the action was performed or not\.
 This prevents a step from running multiple times when it's only intended to run once\.